Microsoft/azure-docs.pt-pt/articles/azure-monitor/insights/azure-sql.md

 ---
-title: Solução de análise de SQL do Azure no Azure Monitor | Documentos da Microsoft
+title: Análise de SQL do Azure solução no Azure Monitor | Microsoft Docs
 description: Solução de análise de SQL do Azure ajuda-o a gerir as suas bases de dados SQL do Azure
 services: log-analytics
 ms.service: log-analytics